dwwatson1/kickstarter-analysis/README.md

 With the correct filters and sorting, I was confident that a pivot chart would display the theater outcomes by the month of the launch date.
 To explain the data I was showing in the chart, I added the title **Theater Outcomes Based on Launch Date**.
 I then saved the chart as a .png file, uploaded it to my _Resources_ folder in my repository, and added it below:

 ![Theater_Outcomes_vs_Launches](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

+The pivot table and chart area also are displayed in the second sheet in the [Kickstarter_Challenge](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Kickstarter_Challenge.zip) file.

 #### Challenges